evildmp/conference-handbook/handbook/policies/code-of-conduct.rst

 * it makes it easier to deal with any problems that do arise

-You don't have to have a code of conduct, but there will be plenty of people who won't attend or won't speak if you don't.
+You don't have to have a code of conduct, but there will be plenty of people who won't attend or won't speak if you don't, and sponsors who won't want to be involved.

 Occasionally, people raise questions about the need for a code of conduct, on various grounds (that people should be trusted to behave decently; that it's unnecessary to remind attendees not to harrass others; that it's part of some sort of feminist conspiracy to prevent men from having fun, and more).

-These questions are only ever raised by people who have never been harrassed, insulted, abused or otherwise had their enjoyment of a conference spoiled by someone else.
+These questions tend to be raised by people who have never been harrassed, insulted, abused or otherwise had their enjoyment of a conference spoiled by someone else.

+A more serious issue is that a code of conduct is not a guarantee that nothing untoward will happen, and even worse, that it's not a guarantee that the right things will be done if something does happen.
+All the same, this is not an argument for not having a code of conduct, but for not having a code of conduct that isn't properly communicated or enforced - so make sure that you do both.

 See the :doc:`example </documents/code-of-conduct>` for a suggested code of conduct text.